KieQ/heroku-buildpack-cmake/README.md

 Heroku buildpack: CMake
 ===================

-This is the heroku buildpack for project using CMake.
+This is the heroku buildpack for project using CMake and Conan.

 **Notice**:
 ```cmake